gggraph/p-graph/README.md

 ## Logic

-workspace is divide in two main parts.
+Workspace is divide in two main parts.
 Left side of the environment is an **output screen**, right side contains the **patch and code editors**.

 For those already familiar with **Pd**, this will not be a major shift : all work with **blocks**.
 Blocks are small items, set in a **patch** environment, that have **inputs and outputs, memory slots and embedded chunk of code**.